SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/index.rst

 (Note: this query is probably going to take some time.
 We're still working on optimizing the ASE database part.)

 2) Write a python script to connect via ase.db.connect.
-Hint: the connect() function will take the same server url as used in the previous exercise.
+Hint: the connect() function will take the same server URL as used in the previous exercise.

    You can now use the select() function to make queries against the database.
 See https://wiki.fysik.dtu.dk/ase/ase/db/db.html for documentation.